fprasx/unlocked/mdbook/src/code/ops/push.md

 There is already a lot going on here, in just these 10ish lines of code.
 Firstly, we've instantiated a `Backoff`.
-A the bottom of the loop, if we failed to `compare_exchange` in our new `Descriptor`, we'll call `Backoff::spin()` to wait a little bit, then we'll come back up to the top and try again.
+A the bottom of the loop, if we failed to `compare_exchange` in our new `Descriptor`, we'll call `Backoff::spin()` to wait a little bit, then we'll come back up to the top of the loop and try again.

 This code also contains a very `unsafe` operation: dereferencing a raw pointer.
 The more I read about the dangers of raw pointers, the more scared I got.